csesoc/constitution/CONSTITUTION.rst

    #. this power of delegation, and
    #. a function which is a duty imposed on the Executive by the Act or by any other law.
+   #. for the avoidence of doubt, any function that would require a General Meeting.

 #.
 A function the exercise of which has been delegated to a Portfolio under this clause may, while the delegation remains unrevoked, be exercised from time to time by the Portfolio in accordance with the terms of the delegation.
 #.
 A delegation under this clause may be made subject to any conditions or limitations as to the exercise of any function, or as to time or circumstances, that may be specified in the instrument of delegation.